 The guesthouse was in New Farm, a really great area on the outskirts of Brisbane.
 Every day, I could walk down the hill and along the river to work, and in the evenings stroll down to the funky bars and cafes of Fortitude Valley.
 I did consider moving into an apartment, but the hostel was in a very comfortable Queenslander house, and I was sharing a room with just one other guy.
 We had a great community of people who were all staying long term, and our little family became very close.
 It was run by an Italian couple who would treat us like their children, Roseanne making sure we were alright, and Graziano feeding us his homemade limoncello.

-AUSTRALIA OR ASIA? - Travelling in Australia is quite a bit easier than South East Asia, but correspondingly more expensive.
-Australia is much closer to ‘back home’, culturally less interesting – but also full of outdoor activities, and a great party scene.
+Travelling in Australia is quite a bit easier than Southeast Asia, but correspondingly more expensive.
+Australia is much closer to ‘back home’, culturally less interesting for us Brits – but also full of outdoor activities, and a great party scene.
 It’s a different crowd to the more off-beat parts of Asia, though.
-You might well feel old on the East Coast of Australia if you are over 21 in a lot of the backpacker places.
+You might well feel old on the East Coast of Australia if you are over 21 in a lot of the backpacker places!

-I studied Information Technology at University in Manchester, but as soon as I graduated, the recession hit the UK, and for 18 months I ended up working for the Job Centre dealing with benefit enquiries.
-Since the age of 17, though, I’d always known I wanted to travel the world.
-I originally planned to go with my best friend, but she wasn’t good at saving, so I soon realized I’d be going solo!
+Since the age of 17, I’d always known I wanted to travel the world.
+I originally planned to go with my best friend, but she wasn’t good at saving, so I soon realised I’d be going solo!

-I left England on 19th October 2010 with a round-the-world ticket for six months.
+I left England with a round-the-world ticket for six months.
 I planned to go to America for one month first (San Francisco – Vegas – San Diego – LA), New Zealand for nine weeks, then Australia for three months.
-Finally, I thought I would travel South East Asia for one month on my way home.
+Finally, I thought I would travel Southeast Asia for one month on my way home.
 This last bit never happened, however!
 I loved New Zealand so much I stayed for five months, and Australia for two years!

 To get my second year visa, a friend and I moved to a working hostel that had been recommended to me by another traveller in Tasmania.
 We did fruit picking here for longer than needed – five months in total (although we did also spend our Christmas and New Year holidays in Sydney).